COPPER COUNTRY COMMUNITY ARTS CENTER

 Picture

-CCCAC members receive a discount on classes!
 Are you a member of the of the Copper Country Community Arts Center?
 Members receive discounts on classes!
-Your annual membership supports the CCCAC mission, gets you a 10% discount on Member Days in our Artists Market Sales Gallery, monthly newsletter with art postcards, early entry into our annual Poor Artists Sale, and now discounts on art classes.
-Join for the introductory rate of $25 for 2020 (or renew) and support the arts in our community!
-Visit coppercountryarts.com/give for more information, call us, or stop by to become a member.
+Your annual membership supports the CCCAC mission, gets you a 10% discount on Member Days in our Artists Market Sales Gallery, monthly newsletter with art postcards, early entry into our annual Poor Artists Sale, and discounts on all art classes.
+Join for or renew for 2025 and support the arts in our community!
+Visit our membership page for more information, call us, or stop by to become a member.

 YOUTH & ADULT CLASSES